rafaelnp/rnpnvim/README.md

 ln -s ~/src/rnpvim/.vimrc ~/.vimrc
 ```

-and execute:
+The `~/src/rnpvim` directory was used here as example, but you can change it to any directory
+you want.

+and execute following command to synchronize the plugins with github:

 ```sh
 git clone git://github.com/Shougo/neobundle.vim ~/.vim/bundle/neobundle.vim

 vim +NeoBundleInstall
 ```

-and the plugins shall be synchronized with github.

 It is still necessary to compile the YouCompleteMe external libraries.
 To do it, follow the
 steps bellow: